cyberKev42/philosophers/README.md

 &emsp;Any other philosopher number N sits between philosopher number N - 1 and philoso-
 &emsp;pher number N + 1.

-This is an example with the following input"./philo 6 410 200 200 3
+This is an example with the following input "./philo 6 410 200 200 3"
 ![push_swap](https://github.com/cyberKev42/philosophers/blob/main/philosophers_cycle.png)